Yodeesy/AI-lab/15-puzzle/README.md

 - Depending on your operating system, additional libraries may be required to run the animation smoothly.
 Install `pywin32` on Windows, `pyobjc` on macOS, and `xdotool` on Linux if necessary.
 - Solving complex puzzles can be time - consuming.
 Please exercise patience.

-**Copyright**: This project is created by Yodeeshi from the School of Computer Science, Sun Yat - sen University.
+**Copyright**: This project is created by Yodeeshi from the School of Computer Science and Engineering, Sun Yat - sen University.
 All rights reserved for learning and research purposes.